Find out how an apprenticeship can help you grow your business. Choose from employing new staff or upskilling your existing staff.

 Your apprentice must:

-• Have a genuine job and a contract of employment.
+• have a genuine job and a contract of employment.

-• Receive training delivered by a registered training provider within a recognised standard.
+• receive training delivered by a registered training provider within a recognised standard.

-• Complete the required length of time depending on the level and standard.
+• complete the required length of time depending on the level and standard.

 What type of work?